Container (Apptainer)#

 Apptainer natively supports running GPU-enabled applications inside a container.

-On the GPU clusters (Alex, TinyGPU), GPU device libraries are automatically bind-mounted into the container.
+On the GPU clusters (Alex, Helma, TinyGPU), GPU device libraries are automatically bind-mounted into the container.
 No additional options should be necessary.

 Requirements: